izzisolomon/react-native-options-menu/README.md

 # react-native-options-menu
-A native looking options dialog for IOS, and Android (Web coming soon)
+A native looking options dialog for IOS, and Android and Web.

 To Download: run yarn add react-native-options-menu.